-iDRAC Group Manager feature is available for Dell's 14th generation servers to offer simplified basic management of iDRACs and associated servers on the associated servers on the local network using the iDRAC GUI.
+iDRAC Group Manager feature is available for Dell's 14th generation servers to offer simplified basic management of iDRACs and associated servers on the local network using the iDRAC GUI.
 Group Manager allows 1XMany console experience without involving a separate application.
 It allows the users to view the details of a set of servers by permitting more powerful management than by inspecting servers visually for faults and other manual methods.